pvcraven/web-development-class/source/semester_2/01_crud_overview/crud_overview.rst

 .. image:: javascript.png

+The front-end is everything that runs on the user's web browser.
+The back-end is everything that runs on the web server the user connects to.

-We'll gather up the form fields, and interact with the user by writing code in JavaScript.
-JavaScript is totally different than Java.
-It is run on the user's machine by the user's web browser.
+The front-end will gather up the form fields, and interact with the user by writing code using the language called JavaScript.
+Confusingly, JavaScript is totally different than the language called Java.
+JavaScript runs on the user's machine by the user's web browser.
+(In addition to front-end, JavaScript can run on the back-end by using projects like Node.js.)

-JavaScript doesn't add or delete the records, because the records exist on the server and JavaScript runs on the user's web browser.
+Front-end JavaScript doesn't add or delete the records, because the records exist on the back-end server and JavaScript runs on the user's front-end web browser.
+Totally different computers.
 But JavaScript gets things ready to send to the server and helps with the user interface (UI).

 But JavaScript by itself is kind of a pain.
 We'll use several JavaScript libraries, most notably jQuery.
 So we'll have libraries to learn.
-There are some incredibly cool libraries out there that do amazing things, way beyond CRUD applications.
+There are some incredibly cool JavaScript libraries out there that do amazing things, way beyond CRUD applications.

-And the JavaScript language you are learning?
-It will soon be getting an overhaul.
-What you will eventually use will look different than what we teach now.
-For example, my pet peeve with JavaScript?
-You can't declare a class like you can in Java, C#, Python, or any other modern language.
-You can use classes, they're just weird.
-Eventually that will get better.

 JavaScript was initially a hack, and it has gone way beyond anything its inventors initially conceived of.